nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun Apr 26 2026)
+### Joke of the day (Mon Apr 27 2026)
 <!-- joke -->
->Chuck Norris will never have a heart attack.
-His heart isn't nearly foolish enough to attack him.
+>Chuck Norris invented a language that incorporates karate and roundhouse kicks.
+So next time Chuck Norris is kicking your ass, don?t be offended or hurt, he may be just trying to tell you he likes your hat.
 <!-- /joke -->

-*Last update: Sun, 26 Apr 2026 01:55:56 GMT*
+*Last update: Mon, 27 Apr 2026 01:59:02 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)